 How do I make alcohol-based hand rub?

-Alcohol-based hand rub (ABHR) is as effective as handwashing with soap against the SARS-CoV2 virus, but it is less widely available and often more expensive.
-ABHR may be recommended in:
+Alcohol-based hand rub (ABHR) is as effective as handwashing with soap against many pathogens including the SARS-CoV2 virus, but can be less widely available and often more expensive.
+Moreover, hand washing with soap eliminates all types of germs, as well as harmful chemicals, whilst ABHR does not.
+Nonetheless, ABHR may be recommended in:

 Situations where access to soap and water is limited or more expensive to access

 Where there is a need for rapid and effective decontamination of hands

 Local production of ABHR is recommended by the World Health Organization (WHO) only if there are no other suitable commercial products available or they are too costly.
 If you choose to produce ABHR locally, follow this guide by the WHO.